- Latin America

 If you’re feeling extra dedicated to learning the language, try watching Netflix in Spanish (you can even use English subtitles, if you’re a bit of a cheater, like me).
 Most television and film production is done in the U.S., so you’ll likely be watching a dubbed version of your favorite American show.
 Modern Family is ten times funnier with the Spanish voice-overs, trust me.

 Kenzie is an Idaho native who graduated from Boise State University in 2016 with a B.S. in political science.
-She spent a year climbing around the mountains in Montana before moving to Spain with her husband.
-Kenzie is the creator of the travel blog, Near & Far.
+She spent a year climbing around the mountains in Montana before moving to Spain with her husband to teach English.